The Impact of Open-Source Software on Development Communities: Collaboration and Innovation

 3. Mozilla Firefox Web Browser

 Mozilla Firefox, an open-source web browser, arose as a challenger to dominant proprietary browsers in the mid-2000s.
 Created by the Mozilla Foundation, Firefox focuses on user privacy, security, and customization through its open-source model.
-Its prosperity has prodded contest and innovation in the browser market, leading to improved standards compliance, performance, and user experience.
+Its prosperity has prodded contest and innovation in the browser market, improving standards compliance, performance, and user experience.

 4. Android Mobile Operating System